iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 # AAS Component AAS/BaSxy extension in the Support Layer of the IIP-Ecosphere platform

-Asset Administration Shell (AAS) abstraction for on [Eclipse BaSyx](https://www.eclipse.org/basyx/).
+Asset Administration Shell (AAS) abstraction based on [Eclipse BaSyx](https://www.eclipse.org/basyx/).

-- Currently with implementations for AAS, sub-model, sub-model elements, properties and operations; the others will be added incrementally on demand.
+- Currently with implementations for AAS, asset, sub-model, sub-model elements, properties and operations; abilities and other concepts will be added incrementally on demand.
 - Load/store abstractions for XML and AASX (for only one AAS)
 - Implementation-level abstractions (direct VAB, not ControlComponent-based)

+May be, future versions need to switch to lazy loading of deployed AAS instances.

 **Missing**
-- Various AAS concepts (incremental addition as used)
+- Various AAS concepts (incremental addition as needed by the platform)
 - Authentication/Security
 - Events